 Grande Bravo Functional Whey Protein is made from white Italian cheese and is put through a proprietary manufacturing process with zero chemical modifications.

 Commodity products are quite different.
-For example, WPC34 — or other higher protein-level whey products — are primarily used to increase protein and nutrition.
-They don’t have the functional water-holding capabilities that Grande Bravo does.
-The ability to hold water is what allows Grande Bravo to replace other high-fat dairy ingredients and be used as a tool to reduce costs versus just increasing protein.
+For example, WPC34 — or other higher protein-level whey products — doesn’t have the functional water-holding capabilities that Grande Bravo does.
+The ability to hold water is what allows Grande Bravo to partially replace other high-fat dairy ingredients and be used as a tool to optimize costs versus just increasing protein.

 Commodity WPC34, which can come from many different types of cheese, is primarily used for protein fortification and as a filler in food products, and as a replacement for nonfat dry milk in many formulations.

-Our Grande Bravo product can be used much differently to replace various types of fresh dairy and can be a major go-to ingredient in a food formulator’s toolbox.
+Our Grande Bravo product can be used much differently and can be a major go-to ingredient in a food formulator’s toolbox.
 It can be used broadly within food systems with the confidence that it will perform.

 A Whey to Avoid Chemically Modified Ingredients

 In short, Grande Bravo Functional Whey Protein Concentrates are very different from commodity whey proteins.
-To learn more about its clean-label properties and how easily it can be incorporated into existing formulations and food systems, download the Manufacturer’s Guide to Clean Label Formulations Using Whey Protein below.
+To learn more about its clean-label properties and how it is made, download our infographic below.

-Consider Grande Bravo to reduce or replace high-fat, high-cost premium dairy in your applications.
+Consider Grande Bravo to reduce the use of high-fat, high-cost premium dairy in your applications.
 Reach out to the food scientists at Grande to talk more and tackle your toughest formulation challenge today.